puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-**Note**: Apache processes virtual hosts in alphabetical order, and server administrators can prioritize Apache's virtual host processing by prefixing the virtual host's file name with a numeric priority.
-The `apache::vhost` define applies a default [`priority`](#defines-apachevhost) of 15.
-In Apache's terms, Puppet prefixes the virtual host's file name with `15-`.
-If multiple sites have the same priority, or if you disable priority numbers by setting the `priority` parameter to 'false', Apache processes those virtual hosts in alphabetical order.
+> **Note**: Apache processes virtual hosts in alphabetical order, and server administrators can prioritize Apache's virtual host processing by prefixing a virtual host's configuration file name with a number.
+The [`apache::vhost`][] define applies a default [`priority`][] of 15, which Puppet interprets by prefixing the virtual host's file name with `15-`.
+This all means that if multiple sites have the same priority, or if you disable priority numbers by setting the `priority` parameter's value to 'false', Apache still processes virtual hosts in alphabetical order.

-To configure user and group ownership for `docroot`, use the [`docroot_owner`](#docroot_owner) and [`docroot_group`](#docroot_group) parameters:
+To configure user and group ownership for `docroot`, use the [`docroot_owner`][] and [`docroot_group`][] parameters:

 ~~~ puppet
 apache::vhost { 'user.example.com':